crhall-writing/crhall-writing.github.io/_poems/light-jacket.md

 you know they’ll rip the sky in two
 before admitting it’s finally through
-it takes great deals of courage and grit
+it takes a great deal of courage and grit
 to stop holding your world and let it spin

 and I saw an acceptance I’d never seen